-Teresa Waldron currently works as Partnerships and Projects Co-ordinator at Chesterfield Law Centre, an organisation that provides free legal advice and casework services in the field of social welfare law, including equality, discrimination and human rights.
-She is also an advisory member of Acas Disabled People Involvement Forum, advising Acas on disability and employment issues.
-For the last 7 years Teresa has worked as an Equality/Disability Consultant for a local council.
-Occasionally, Teresa works as an Expert by Experience inspector for Care Quality Commission, having previously worked for five years part-time as a community care law practitioner at the Law Centre.
+Teresa Waldron currently works as Partnerships, Projects and Social Policy Co-ordinator at Derbyshire Law Centre, an organisation that provides free legal advice and casework services in the field of social welfare law, that includes equality, discrimination and human rights.
+She was an advisory member of the Advisory, Conciliation and Arbitration Service (ACAS) Disabled People Involvement Forum, advising ACAS on disability and employment issues.
+Previously Teresa has worked as an Equality/Disability Consultant for a local council.
+She has also worked as an Expert by Experience inspector for the Care Quality Commission formerly known as CSCI, having previously worked for five years part-time as a community care law practitioner at the Law Centre.

-Teresa was a member of Disability Living Allowance Advisory Board and a trustee of Law Centres Federation's Executive Committee, Ddeaf Equality Forward and United Kingdom Council on Deafness (UKCOD) Boards.
-She is currently Vice-Chair of LINKS Council for Voluntary Service.
-Teresa used to work as Community Development worker at Derbyshire Centre for Inclusive Living and as a Youth worker for Derbyshire County Council.
+Teresa was a member of the Disability Living Allowance Advisory Board and a trustee of the Law Centres Federation's Executive Committee, Deaf Equality Forward and the United Kingdom Council on Deafness (UKCOD) Boards.
+She was Chair and Vice-Chair of LINKS Council for Voluntary Service.
+Teresa used to work as a Community Development worker at Derbyshire Centre for Inclusive Living and as a Youth worker for Derbyshire County Council.